Roelof Botha: Career

-Family
+In November 2025, Botha resigned from his role as managing partner at Sequoia.
+He remains an advisor to the venture capital firm and retained his board positions but was formally succeeded by Alfred Lin and Pat Grady.
+Botha's tenure saw to "more than $50 billion in profit [returned to limited partners]".
+The Wall Street Journal reported that Sequoia's partners challenged Botha's leadership style as well as his handling of the firm's Chinese investment business spin-off.

+Personal life

 Botha's father, also named Roelof, is an economist.
 His uncle was the rock musician Piet Botha.
-His grandfather was Roelof Frederik "Pik" Botha, a South African politician who served as the country's last foreign minister under the Apartheid government, and the first minister of Mineral and Energy Affairs under Nelson Mandela.
+His grandfather was Roelof Frederik "Pik" Botha, a South African politician who served as the country's last foreign minister under the Apartheid government, and the first Minister of Mineral and Energy Affairs under Nelson Mandela.
+Roelof is married to Huifen Chan and they have two children.